aboyalejandro/cdc-logical-replication-tutorial/README.md

 # 🔃 Change Data Capture (CDC) using Logical Replication in PostgreSQL

+Are you exploring CDC open-source solutions or just interested on checking how it works❓

-This repo is portable sample projects for running CDC with Logical Replication.
+This repo is a portable sample project for running CDC with Logical Replication.
 In just a few commands you can test the capabilities of this built-in Postgres features and extend it as you please.

-The repo scripts provide use-cases to run as much inserts, deleted and update you want just by passing `NUM_RECORDS` env var to the `make` commands.
+You can find pre-made scripts to run inserts, deletes and updates just by passing `NUM_RECORDS` env var to the `make` commands.
 Whenever you use that command, it will randomize the amount of actions between 1 and your number.

-🙋🏻‍♂️ Pre-requesites:
+### 🙋🏻‍♂️ Pre-requesites:
 - Copy .env.example and set your credentials for the databases.
 - Docker Desktop